nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

   The ability of the operating system kernel to buffer and reassemble IP fragments plays a critical role, especially if an LTP segment exceeds the Maximum Transmission Unit (MTU) size.
 The efficiency of this process can vary based on:

 - The default configuration of the kernel's IP protocol stack.
 - The rate at which UDP traffic is injected by the user.
 - Differences in these aspects can introduce variability in test outcomes, as they affect how well the underlying system can handle large LTP segments transmitted over UDP.

 #### External Factors: Link Simulator

 External testing tools, either customized software or WAN emulators, are often used to simulate network conditions or impairments but may also impact the fidelity of testing by exaggerating the delay differences between different traffic streams, including UDP fragments, when improperly configured, and further complicate the interpretation of LTP performance results over UDP.

-## Operation
+## Operations

 ION is generally optimized for continuous operational use rather than research.
 In practice, this means that a lot more attention, both in the